 1. How to choose an ETF

-There’s a bunch of different ETFs you can buy that are pegged to the Nasdaq Composite index.
+There’s a bunch of different ETFs you can buy that are pegged to the Nasdaq.
 Here’s a look at some key factors to consider:

 - Total value of assets.
 An ETF should have a minimum level of assets, with $10 million as a good starting point for investors.
 A lower number in terms of assets means that the ETF will have limited liquidity, as well as wide price spreads.
 For ETF investors, those are both conditions to avoid.
-There’s nothing to worry about on this front with a Nasdaq Composite ETF.
+There’s nothing to worry about on this front.

 - Charges and fees.
 ETFs generally charge low fees, with the average expense ratio just over half the size of the average charged by index funds.
 ETFs are also easier to trade than index funds, since you can trade them within seconds like you would a stock.
 The exact fees charged, however, will vary from ETF to ETF, so make sure to do your research.

 - Daily trading volume.
-There’s no set rule for an ideal average daily volume for a Nasdaq Composite ETF, but generally the rule is: the higher the trading volume, the better.
+There’s no set rule for an ideal average daily volume for an ETF, but generally, the rule is: the higher the trading volume, the better.
 Higher volume levels tend to make ETFs more stable and less prone to wild price swings.

 - Performance over time.
-Look for a Nasdaq Composite ETF with a strong track record, as that’s a good indicator of how well it will likely perform in the future.
+Look for an ETF with a strong track record, as that’s a good indicator of how well it will likely perform in the future.

 - Whether it pays dividends.
 Some ETFs pay dividends, offering an added bonus in addition to the price gains investors hope to see.
-Dividend-issuing ETFs collect the dividends offered by companies tracked on the Nasdaq Composite index, and then distribute these to ETF investors.
+Dividend-issuing ETFs collect the dividends offered by companies tracked on the index and then distribute these to ETF investors.

 - Location and tax status.
 An ETF can be subject to the laws of whatever country in which it’s based.
-If you’re deciding between two Nasdaq Composite ETFs with similar track records and one of them is based in a lower-tax country, you might want to consider the latter option.
+If you’re deciding between two different ETFs with similar track records and one of them is based in a lower-tax country, you might want to consider the latter option.

 2. How to choose a broker